NumericalMax/Computational-Diabetic-Retinopathy-Detection/README.md

 		⁃	Folder with Subfolders
 		⁃	Each Folder represents a particular Stage of DR (e.g. ../RetinalImages/0/ ../RetinalImages/1/ ../RetinalImages/2/ ../RetinalImages/3/ ../RetinalImages/4/)
 		⁃	Retinal Grey Scale Images (Suggested: Green Component) are within the corresponding Folder

-	•	Neural Network training in DIGITS
-		⁃	see Feature Extraction on CPU
-		⁃	Retinal Images are also allowed to be RGB

 SVM Approach / Feature Extraction